playnet-public/gocmd-template/README.md

 Please refer to our other Guideline Documents in the [Wiki](https://wiki.play-net.org).

 Suggestions are always welcome and questions will be happily answered.

+## Contributions

+Pull Requests and Issue Reports are welcome.
-If you would like to
+If you are interested in contributing, feel free to [get in touch](https://discord.gg/WbrXWJB).
+PlayNet is always looking for interested developers to join our vision.